Create Release Of Liability

 So, as long as my clients sign a release of liability, am I safe?

 Nope, sorry.
 A release of liability gives you a layer of protection, but it doesn't altogether negate the possibility of a lawsuit.
-It just makes it the client's responsibility to prove that he or she has come to harm unwarned .
+It just makes it the client's responsibility to prove that he or she was not warned about the possibility and the degree of risk.
+The Release of Liability also alerts the signee that he or she is about to partake in a potentially risk endeavor.
 This is why it's essential that you include all possible types of harm in your ROL wording (see below).

 Also, please note: a liability waiver does not replace insurance.
 You need all your equipment and assets to be properly insured under local, state and federal laws.